GESTALT-Robotics/avs_doc/source/quick.rst

 =================

 Prepare your robot for ROS.
 Make sure it connects via a tunnel to the master server, publishes the laser scan, odometry and the required transforms (`TFs <http://wiki.ros.org/tf>`_).
 The following instructions assume you are under Ubuntu 16.04 LTS or newer.
 You will need a dedicated machine (the master) available.
-To get one, please contat info@gestalt-robotics.com.
+To get one, please contact Gestalt Robotics.
 The connection is established by a vpn tunnel to your dedicated instance in the cloud.

 Make sure you have the required credentials in place and setup your network configuration automatically by just one command line: